cmecmetrics/cmec-module-man/README.md

 -----------
 Requires cmec_driver and python>=3.5.
 Conda is recommended as many modules use conda environments to manage python dependencies.

-Here is are example commands to create and activate a new conda environment called "cmec" for running the module manager:
+Here are example commands to create and activate a new conda environment called "cmec" for running the module manager:
 ```
 conda create -n cmec -c conda-forge cmec_driver python=3.9
 conda activate cmec